PhD Program in Philosophy

 D. Issue and submit annually to the academic committee the report provided for in article 11.7 of Royal Decree 99/2011, of January 28.

-The work of supervising the doctoral candidate will be recognised as part of the teaching and research dedication of the teaching staff in the terms established in the regulations for the evaluation of the activity of the teaching staff of each University.
+The doctoral student's supervision work will be recognized as part of the teaching and research dedication of the faculty in accordance with the terms established in the regulations for the evaluation of faculty activity at each university.

 Within three months of enrolment, the academic committee responsible for the programme must assign each doctoral student a doctoral thesis supervisor.
 The thesis supervisor, except for justified exceptions deemed appropriate by the Committee, will be the same as the tutor.
 The Academic Committee, after hearing the doctoral student and the director, may modify the appointment of a doctoral thesis supervisor for a doctoral student at any time during the period of completion of the doctorate, provided that there are justified reasons.